What is overdrafting and how can it help your business?

 Understanding business overdrafts

-Business overdrafts have no fixed term, so you can use up to your credit limit whenever necessary, although you should be aware that interest and fees would apply depending on your usage.
+Business overdrafts have no fixed term, so you can access funds up to your credit limit whenever necessary, although you should be aware that interest and fees apply depending on your usage.

 • An IMB Bank branch;